symfony/symfony-docs/book/doctrine.rst

 .. note::

-  In fact, since Doctrine is aware of all your managed entities, when you call the ``flush()`` method, it calculates an overall changeset and executes the most efficient query/queries possible.
-For example, if you persist a total of 100 ``Product`` objects and then subsequently call ``flush()``, Doctrine will create a *single* prepared statement and re-use it for each insert.
-This pattern is called *Unit of Work*, and it's used because it's fast and efficient.
+  In fact, since Doctrine is aware of all your managed entities, when you call the ``flush()`` method, it calculates an overall changeset and executes the queries in the correct order.
+It utilizes cached prepare statement to slightly improve the performance.
+For example, if you persist a total of 100 ``Product`` objects and then subsequently call ``flush()``, Doctrine will execute 100 ``INSERT`` queries using a single prepared statement object.

 When creating or updating objects, the workflow is always the same.
 In the next section, you'll see how Doctrine is smart enough to automatically issue